Tiered Mentoring

 Students are encouraged to sign up for some number of independent research credits (credits depend on time commitments, and commonly range from 1-4 total credits) in the biology department and then do their research project over their time in the lab.
 Time commitments for research are negotiated with the research advisor and are quite flexible in most situations.
 The UA research opportunity will come with a $500 supply budget for student research (made possible by a gracious yearly gift from Norbert Thompson and a gift from Carolyn Olive in memory of her late husband John Olive, a previous professor in the Department of Biology), allowing the student to pursue a range of research topics that may not usually be available to them because of cost.
 [Please note - the $500 budget assumes a minimum of a 2-3 month time commitment; projects that are shorter than this will be allocated a concomitantly smaller supply budget.]

-The deadline for applying is October 15, 2023 at 11:59pm.
+The deadline for applying is Sunday, September 22, 2024 at 11:59pm.
 Once all the applications have been received, they will be circulated among the various professors who will determine whether an applicant is appropriate for a particular research group.
-The faculty will rank their acceptable applicants and then the students will be offered a position around November 1, 2023.
+The faculty will rank their acceptable applicants and then the students will be offered a position in mid-October.
 Each student will negotiate with each professor/research manager the starting date, the number of hours per week, and the date range for their particular research involvement.

 If you have any further questions about this program, please contact Dr. Jordan Renna.